 All Skins are then calculated and paid out at the end of the round.
 The beauty in Skins is that one good hole could take all the money.

-It is a game for teams of two which has a unique and ingenious scoring system.
+As the name suggests, Vegas is a game strictly for those comfortable with the idea of risk and losing more than just golf balls.
+It is a game for teams of two players which has a unique and ingenious scoring system.

 The score for each team on a hole is arrived at by combining the scores of the team members – but not in the way you might expect.
 If both players in a team score 4, the score for the team is not 8 but 44.
 If one scores 3 and the other 5, the team score is 35 and so on, the lower of the two scores always being placed first.

 This scoring system clearly allows for some big margins to open up.
 So in our example, although both teams had an aggregate score of 8, the second team would win by 44 – 35 = 9.
 It would only need the players from the first team to miss short putts and both take 5, and the margin would become 20.

 As a minor concession to the more cautious gambler, if one member of a team hits double figures the normal placement of the scores is reversed, so that for example if the players shoot 4 and 10, their score is 104, not 410.

 But if both players hit double figures . . . . well, let’s not think about it!